This post contains affiliate links. We may earn a small commission at no extra cost to you.

 Almost everything a first-time visitor wants is on the same short waterfront, about five minutes' walk from Kure Station.

 The Yamato Museum is the anchor.
 Its centrepiece is a 1:10 scale model of the battleship Yamato, and general adult admission is ¥1,000.
 Most people spend ninety minutes to two hours here.
 Directly across the plaza, the JMSDF Kure Museum — nicknamed the "Iron Whale" — lets you walk through a real retired submarine, and admission is free.
-The plaza between them, brick-paved with an oversized naval gun shell standing at its centre, is easier to get your bearings from than any map.
+The plaza between them — brick-paved, with the battleship Mutsu's salvaged gun barrel and propeller lying along the museum side — is easier to get your bearings from than any map.
 That is the whole waterfront.

 When you are hungry, Kure's signature dish is Japanese naval curry, a recipe with roots in the navy's mess halls.
 A network of certified restaurants near the station each serves its own version, often tied to a specific ship.
 Many are cash-only, so carry some yen.